org-hakuna-matata/challenge/README.md

 ### Setup

+1. Create an AWS lambda using the supplied script.
+Feel free to use the deploy.zip to deploy.
+Ensure your lambda function has three environment variables: secret, token, and username.
+Enter your GitHub username and API token here.
+We will enter the secret later.
-1. Create an API Gateway as desired.
-Point your gateway to a lambda proxy using this script as your lambda function.
-Use the generated API gateway URL as the endpoint for your webhook
+2. Create an API Gateway as desired.
+Point your gateway to a lambda proxy using the lambda function you created in step 1.
+You will use the generated API gateway URL as the endpoint for your webhook.
-2. Navigate to your organization settings in GitHub and then click "Webhooks" (https://github.com/organizations/<your_org>/settings/hooks)
+3. Navigate to your organization settings in GitHub and then click "Webhooks" (https://github.com/organizations/<your_org>/settings/hooks)
-3. Create a new webhook using the URL for your API Gateway.
+4. Create a new webhook using the URL for your API Gateway.
 Set Content-Type to application/json and supply a secret.
 See this web page for further information on secrets: https://developer.github.com/webhooks/securing/.
+Set this same secret in your AWS lambda environment variables.
 Select "Let me select individual events." and make sure "Repositories" is checked.
 Don't forget to ensure your webhook is active!

 ## Testing the solution

-When you set up the initial webhook, GitHub should send a test automatically
+When you set up the initial webhook, GitHub should send a test automatically.
+Note that this test should fail, as it does not include a repository action.
+You can create a new repository to test.

 ## Built With